valentina-s/stand_mapping/notebooks/ROADMAP.md

 Both workflows will ingest a multiband array or stack of rasters including aerial imagery (e.g., NAIP) and one or more lidar-derived raster layers (e.g., canopy height model).
 They will output a raster layer where each pixel is assigned to a distinct contiguous region (e.g., a "forest stand").
 This is commonly known as *instance segmentation* in computer vision applications.

-###Option A. Two-Stage: Superpixel & Merge
+### Option A. Two-Stage: Superpixel & Merge
 A similar example to this workflow can be found [here](http://emapr.ceoas.oregonstate.edu/pages/education/how_to/image_segmentation/how_to_spatial_segmentation.html).

-1. Forested scenes are initially segmented using [watershed segmentation] (https://scikit-image.org/docs/dev/api/skimage.segmentation.html#skimage.segmentation.watershed) of a canopy height raster, producing superpixels representing Tree-Associated Objects (TAOs).
+1. Forested scenes are initially segmented using [watershed segmentation](https://scikit-image.org/docs/dev/api/skimage.segmentation.html#skimage.segmentation.watershed) of a canopy height raster, producing superpixels representing Tree-Associated Objects (TAOs).
 Each pixel within a TAO/superpixel is assigned the average value of pixels within that TAO/superpixel.
 TAOs/superpixels now appear internally homogeneous.

 2. TAOs/superpixels are merged into larger regions through on or more steps.
-Several options for clustering may be considered, including graph-based methods in `skimage` such as [hierarchical merging] (https://scikit-image.org/docs/dev/api/skimage.future.graph.html#skimage.future.graph.merge_hierarchical), [Felzenswalb's segmentation](https://scikit-image.org/docs/dev/api/skimage.segmentation.html#skimage.segmentation.felzenszwalb), and [normalized cuts](https://scikit-image.org/docs/dev/api/skimage.future.graph.html#skimage.future.graph.ncut) as well as a variety of clustering approaches provided by [`sklearn`](https://scikit-learn.org/stable/modules/clustering.html#clustering).
+Several options for clustering may be considered, including graph-based methods in `skimage` such as [hierarchical merging](https://scikit-image.org/docs/dev/api/skimage.future.graph.html#skimage.future.graph.merge_hierarchical), [Felzenswalb's segmentation](https://scikit-image.org/docs/dev/api/skimage.segmentation.html#skimage.segmentation.felzenszwalb), and [normalized cuts](https://scikit-image.org/docs/dev/api/skimage.future.graph.html#skimage.future.graph.ncut) as well as a variety of clustering approaches provided by [`sklearn`](https://scikit-learn.org/stable/modules/clustering.html#clustering).

-###Option B. Single-Stage: Neural Network Implementation of Mask-RCNN
+### Option B. Single-Stage: Neural Network Implementation of Mask-RCNN
 Mask R-CNN is a region-based convolutional neural network designed for object instance segmentation ([He et al., 2018](https://arxiv.org/pdf/1703.06870)).
-Open-source implementations are available in [PyTorch] (https://github.com/facebookresearch/detectron2) and [ Keras + TensorFlow](https://github.com/matterport/Mask_RCNN), among other packages.
+Open-source implementations are available in [PyTorch] (https://github.com/facebookresearch/detectron2) and [Keras + TensorFlow](https://github.com/matterport/Mask_RCNN), among other packages.

 ![](https://www.learnopencv.com/wp-content/uploads/2019/06/mask-rcnn-1024x477.jpg)